Fodor's Expert Review Chinese Settlement

 In a less-visited part of the town is the former Chinese settlement.
 Chinese miners were common on the goldfields, brought in to raise a flagging local economy after the gold rush abated, but local prejudice from resident Europeans forced them to live in their own separate enclave.
 Some of their tiny 19th-century buildings, which have been restored, were built of sod, which endures well in the dry climate; others were built of layered schist stone, with roofs of corrugated iron or tussock thatch.
-Ah Lum's store (also now restored) was built in a style typical of the Canton delta region of China and operated until 1972.
-Look at the village on your way to one of the great day-walks in the area.
+Ah Lum's store (also restored) was built in a style typical of the Canton Delta region of China and operated until 1972.
+The settlement is a worthwhile part of any day-walk in the area.